-Data entry tasks tend to be low on the totem pole in terms of business operational priorities.
-However, data entry is still one of the most critical day-to-day operations for companies across the industry.
+Data entry tasks tend to rank lower on the list of business operational priorities but it is still one of the most critical day-to-day operations for companies across every industry.
 Everything from customer and sales data to financial information relies heavily on data entry, meaning a single error can have huge ramifications for your company.

 Common Data Entry Errors